-Janice joined People United in December 2018 having worked in the cultural sector for over 30 years.
+Janice has worked at a senior level in the cultural sector for over 30 years.

-Before moving to Kent, Janice was Head of Film, Media and Literature at Northern Arts in Newcastle (ACE), Director of BAFTA North in Manchester, CEO of Glasgow Film and Video Workshop (now GMAC Film) and she co-founded the Leeds International Film Festival, which she directed for eight years.
-She has also worked as a freelance consultant for Kent-based clients such as WhitLit and Creative Foundation.
+Earlier in her career Janice was Head of Film, Media and Literature at Northern Arts in Newcastle (ACE), Director of BAFTA North in Manchester and CEO of Glasgow Film & Video Workshop (now GMAC Film).
+She also co-founded the Leeds International Film Festival, which she directed for eight years.

-Janice is a Fellow of the RSA, a Trustee of the Marlowe Theatre and a founder member of the executive board of Kent and Medway Cultural Transformation Forum.
-In her spare time she enjoys photography and is an active member of several clubs and the Guild of Photographers.
+Janice is a Fellow of the RSA and a founder member of the Executive Board of Creative Kent.
+In her spare time she enjoys abstract photography.